 How to make peanut tempeh

 Some people don't like to make soybean tempeh because of the tedious work to remove the soybean hulls, especially if they don't have a grain mill.
 In our local Asian supermarket I found peeled raw peanuts and though that they would be an easy ingredient to make tempeh.
 After some trial and error I succeeded in making peanut tempeh, although I must say that I still prefer the taste and texture of original soybean tempeh.
 Rhizopus molds also don't like peanuts as much as they like soybeans, because they grow slowlier on peanuts and require extra fermentation time to form nice and firm tempeh.
 The peanut tempeh is bit harder, maybe because the peanuts where quite large, and has a slight bitter aftertaste.
-This is what you need to make 700 g peanut tempeh: 500 g peeled raw peanuts, 1 teaspoon tempeh starter type A and 4 tablespoons vinegar.
+This is what you need to make 700 g peanut tempeh: 500 g peeled raw peanuts, 1 teaspoon tempeh starter and 4 tablespoons vinegar.
 You will notice that you need quite a lot of peanuts for only 700 g final product, that's because the peanuts do not absorb that much water as soybeans do.

 Step 1: Soaking the peanuts